 “I trust you,” she said, “because you’ve been there.”

 By that she meant that there was a time when I had no money.
-I had told her about moving to Sweden in 2000 with $13,000 in credit card debt where I fortunately had a friend who let me sleep in her office.
-But I knew that personal experience wouldn’t be enough.
-I would have to get the education to support it.
-I reasoned that if I didn’t like the coursework, I didn’t have to continue, but that even if I kept writing for a living, I would have a better understanding of, well, everything from taxes to retirement to insurance.
+I had told her about moving to Sweden in 2000 with $13,000 in credit card debt and how, fortunately, a friend had let me sleep in her office.
+But I knew that personal experience wouldn’t be enough to win people’s trust.
+I would have to get the education.
+I reasoned that if I didn’t like the coursework, I didn’t have to continue, but that even if I kept writing for a living, I would have a better understanding of everything from taxes to retirement to insurance.

 Getting a guide

-After years of freelancing I was constitutionally opposed to turning down work, so my path to financial planning slowed to a crawl in 2021.
-Plus, I was getting a good deal of work from my dear friends at Baseload Capital, who are rolling out small-scale geothermal energy plants around the globe.
-For a hot minute, because I still have a soft spot for renewables and Swedes, I almost joined them.
-But I believe we sometimes need these opportunities and divergences in life to help us reflect, recalibrate and affirm we are on the right path.
-I said no to a great opportunity with them, and this spring I focused instead on the Series 65, one of the only financial industry tests that you can take without being associated with a firm.
+My copywriting clients came out of hiding in 2021, and because years of freelancing had made me constitutionally opposed to turning down work, my path to financial planning slowed to a crawl.
+But by the spring of 2022, I had cut way back and focused instead on the Series 65, one of the only financial industry tests that you can take without being associated with a firm.
 After that, I decided I had been dragging out this double life too long.
 It was time to apply for work.

 There’s a quote I’ve always loved from the movie Out of Africa, when Karen Blixen tells her head servant, Farah, that she is returning to Denmark.
 She tells him that it will be like the old days when they were on safari and he would light a fire for her to find her way back to camp, but that this time she will light the fire.
 “Is it far, where you are going?” he asks her.
 She says it is.
 “Then you will have to make this fire very big,” he replies, “so I can find you.”